BillBote/mysql-base/README.md

 ## 5.filter--WHERE
 In order to obtain results under specific condition, we should set filter condition.
 Clause WHERE is applied after FROM for this purpose.

- In this part, the coditions are likely to those in C++ or other language
+In this part, the coditions are likely to those in C++ or other language and is very flexible and easy to use.
+It is hard to summarize the orders thus I show some examples.

+check single value: SELECT column-name FROM table-name WHERE column-name = value;(here take '=' as an example, other operators also satisfy)

+not match: SELECT column-name FROM table-name WHERE column-name <> value;(<> means not match)

+check intervals: SELECT column-name FROM table-name WHERE column-name BETWEEN value1 and value2;

+check NULL: SELECT column-name FROM table-name WHERE column-name IS NULL;